-The Romance Languages, PhD program faculty mentor students in all aspects of their graduate experience, including coursework, teaching, examinations, and writing of doctoral dissertations.
-Graduate students have the chance to learn and research in an engaging environment, as well as teach while supported by training and mentorship.
-The department is committed to providing this training by means of the best facilities and technology available, and by relying on a staff of teachers and scholars with commensurate international experience and expertise.
-Our dedicated professionalization activities prepare students for success in gaining employment as they embark on careers as teachers, scholars, and in non-academic positions involving the language industry and government agencies.
-The Romance Language, Phd program has four main focused areas of study, French, Spanish, and French and Spanish and Linguistics with either French or Spanish.
+The doctoral program in Romance Language has four main focused areas of study: French, Spanish, French and Spanish combined and Linguistics with either French or Spanish.
+The faculty in the Romance Languages PhD program mentor students in all aspects of their graduate experience, including coursework, teaching, examinations, and writing of doctoral dissertations.
+Graduate students have the opportunity to learn and research in an engaging environment, as well as teach while being supported by training and mentorship.
+The Department is committed to providing training by means of the best facilities and technology available, and by relying on a staff of scholars with commensurate international experience and expertise.
+Our dedicated professionalization activities prepare students for success in gaining employment as they embark on careers as teachers, scholars, and in non-academic positions involving the language and/or cultural industry as well as government agencies.

 Admissions